Disclaimer: I do not own the characters in this story, they're Ally's.

 With an annoyed look on her face she flicked on her light and stared blankly at the boy caught red handed on the staircase.
 He looked petrified, but only for a split second, until his eyes landed on the girl by the light switch.
 Then his mouth curved into a smile that he knew made all the girls go goo-goo.
 But when he smiled she only narrowed her eyes.

 "Can I help you?" she asked, the sarcasm in her eleven year-old voice strangely mature.

 She didn't recognize him.
 She knew all of Grant's friends but she'd never seen this boy before.
 Well, she didn't remember seeing him, but no one would blame her for not recognizing someone she'd met once when she was five.

 He was cute, very cute.
 But the fact that he was breaking into her house somehow made him less attractive.

-"No," Zach replied, a bit confused at the way this girl was acting.
+"No," he replied, a bit confused at the way this girl was acting.
 As he'd thought when he was younger, she was different from any other girl he'd encountered.
 "I was just leaving."

 He didn't know if he was trying to be funny but he knew that he did want to make her smile.
 But the words had the opposite effect as she scowled at him.

 "Why are you here?" she snapped.
 "What do you want?"